nustalgic/Module-15-Challenge/README.md

 * [Amazon Lambda](https://aws.amazon.com/lambda/)  - an AWS service for to run code without provisioning or managing infrastructure.
 Simply write and upload code as a .zip file or container image.

-* [jupyter] - (https://github.com/jupyter/notebook) - Helps us run our code and get the information we need from the data listed in csv files.
+* [jupyter](https://github.com/jupyter/notebook) - Helps us run our code and get the information we need from the data listed in csv files.

 ## Installation Guide